LINWEN607/congregate/README.md

-    msg                                     Maintenance mode message, with "+" in place of " " reporting                               Create reporting issues, based off reporting data supplied in congregate.conf archived                                Filter out archived projects from the list of staged projects
+    msg                                     Maintenance mode message, with "+" in place of " " reporting                               Create reporting issues, based off reporting data supplied in congregate.conf archived                                Filter out archived projects from the list of staged projects membership                              Remove inactive members from staged groups and projects on source

 Commands:
     list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/projects.json.